TheOriginalKyle/CIS347v2/README.md

   > I just included the ones I could remember if there's one that should be added do let me know.

-3. Is the alarm set to POE?

-  > This script uses python2.

-5. Is it parsing the JSON correctly?
+3. Is it parsing the JSON correctly?
 Or are you on the right version?

   > I wrote this for Nitrogen it wont parse correctly on most other versions.